jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 You'll have some minimal requirements.
 Get those out of the way as fast as possible.
 You will be way more productive once you can spend 100% of your brainpower on research, instead of breaking to go to some random class.
-At this point, with all that's available online, a top student can teach themselves anything necessary.
+At this point, with all that's available online, top students can teach themselves anything necessary.
 Your advisor can point out most of your deficiencies; ask her what you should take classes in, and what to avoid.